dydy940/helpNother/README.md

-# Welcome to Give And Take!
+# Welcome to HelpNother!

 # Introduction

-***Give And Take*** is a Open source application that aims to connect two independent people to help "his neighbors".
+***HelpNother*** is a Open source application that aims to connect two independent people to help "his neighbors".

 This project was conceived for a university course of the non "computer engineering"